pandit-alt/ayushhardeniya.github.io/CODE_OF_CONDUCT.md

 Enforcement decisions are made to protect the community's well-being and productivity.

-- Project maintainers (currently [Ayush Hardeniya](https://ayushhardeniya.site))are responsible for clarifying and enforcing this Code of Conduct.
-Inappropriate behavior may result in removal from contributions, issues, or pull requests.
+- Project maintainers (currently [Ayush Hardeniya](https://ayushhardeniya.site)) are responsible for clarifying and enforcing this Code of Conduct.
+Inappropriate behaviour may result in removal from contributions, issues, or pull requests.

 ## 6️⃣ Acknowledgments